marek-hanzal/elasticle/README.md

 I've experience with mobile-only app, just the hybrid approach ("responsive") is not theme for me now.

+## Editor

+I've picked up Lexical (I've used it before):
+- instead of relaying on some pseudo "security", I'm storing whole editor state
+- render just uses editor state, so we do not parse any user's input, only "AST" from the editor

+## CLS

+I was lazy to strip off all the stuff from Editor, so I've pulled a bit from CLS library for styling, which stands out of "common" styling in this project.
+In normal circumstances I would use unified approach.

 ### Design

 I'm backend guy by my origin - I can do styling, but here it was lower prio as I'm a bit _weaker_ in making cool and nice UI's - in contrast, I've _experience with UX_, but make things nice takes more time for me.